(Edited in Spring, 2019 for clarity, and to reflect our new Program for Muskoka Web Design. Originally authored March, 2017.)

 First, evaluate if it’s worth it.

 The other day I was chatting with “Bill”, a small business owner.
 Bill repairs boats on the French River, a small community in the beautiful Canadian North six hours from Toronto.
-Our discussion was related to our newly-launched French River professional web design program.
+Our discussion was related to our newly-launched Muskoka Web Design program.

 Bill already knows about Search Engine Optimization – SEO.
 He understands the importance of high ranking in search engines, and he sounds willing to invest in professional SEO.